-- We have incurred significant losses since our inception and anticipate that we will continue to incur losses in the future and may never achieve or maintain profitability. - Even if we consummate this offering, we will likely need substantial additional funding for our drug development programs and commercialization efforts, which may not be available on acceptable terms, or at all.
+- We have incurred significant losses since our inception, including a net loss of \$37.5 million for the year ended December 31, 2016, and anticipate that we will continue to incur losses in the future and may never achieve or maintain profitability. - Even if we consummate this offering, we will likely need substantial additional funding for our drug development programs and commercialization efforts, which may not be available on acceptable terms, or at all.
 If we are unable to raise capital on acceptable terms when needed, we could incur losses or be forced to delay, reduce or terminate such efforts. - We have a very limited operating history, which may make it difficult for you to evaluate the success of our business to date and to assess our future viability. - All of our drug candidates are still in development.
 If we are unable to obtain regulatory approval and ultimately commercialize our drug candidates or experience significant delays in doing so, our business, financial condition, results of operations and prospects will be materially adversely harmed. - If we breach our license or other intellectual property-related agreements for our drug candidates or otherwise experience disruptions to our business relationships with our licensors, we could lose the ability to continue the development and commercialization of our drug candidates.

 - Our future success depends on our ability to retain key executives and to attract, retain and motivate qualified personnel. - In addition to in-licensing or acquiring drug candidates, we may engage in future business acquisitions that could disrupt our business, cause dilution to our ADS holders and harm our financial condition and operating results. - Pharmaceutical companies in China are required to comply with extensive regulations and hold a number of permits and licenses to carry on their business.
 Our ability to obtain and maintain these regulatory approvals is uncertain, and future government regulation may place additional burdens on our efforts to commercialize our drug candidates. - We depend on our licensors or patent owners of our in-licensed patent rights to prosecute and maintain patents and patent applications that are material to our business.
-Any failure by our licensors or such patent owners to effectively protect these patent rights could adversely impact our business and operations. - The PRC's economic, political and social conditions, as well as governmental policies, could affect the business environment and financial markets in China, our ability to operate our business, our liquidity and our access to capital.
+Any failure by our licensors or such patent owners to effectively protect these patent rights could adversely impact our business and operations. - The People's Republic of China's, or PRC, economic, political and social conditions, as well as governmental policies, could affect the business environment and financial markets in China, our ability to operate our business, our liquidity and our access to capital.